pratikshashinde55/Three-Tier-Architecture/README.md

 #Steps:

- #Launch EC2 instance and install docker inside and start docker Service:
+1.Launch EC2 instance and install docker inside and start docker Service:

 Use following Commands:
       a. sudo su - root  ,